 The next model calls for stocks to close higher today and rally after 2:00 PM.
-That is usually a very strong trend, 80%+, however with the Dow up 8 straight days, the bulls exhausted a lot of energy and that trend's power has been muted significantly to less than 50%.
-That's not exactly the kind of trend worth trading.
+That is usually a very strong trend, 80%+, however with the Dow sitting at alltime highs with barely a hiccup in four months, the bulls exhausted a lot of energy, similar to what we saw at the last two Fed meeting 6 and 12 weeks ago.
+That trend's power has been muted significantly to less than 50% which is not exactly the kind of trend worth trading.

-Finally, there may be a trend setting up for a post statement day decline, but there are a number of factors that still need to line up.
+Finally, assuming stocks close higher today, there is a trend setting up for a post statement day decline, although the seasonal strength of December puts a little damper on that.